 Beats guidance75% of qtrs

 Anthony Capuano has been with Marriott since 1995 and became CEO in 2021.
-He has deep operational experience, including leading the Starwood acquisition and global development.
-While he has driven unit growth and brand expansion, recent capital allocation details such as buybacks and dividends are limited, with no recent major M&A activity.
+He has deep operational and development experience, including leading the Starwood acquisition, and is credited with driving portfolio expansion and strategic initiatives such as co-branded credit card fee growth.

 Competitive Moat